Diptych varieties. II: Polar varieties: The cases and parallel unprojection

 \begin{rem}\rm Since $x_2$ has tag 1, it makes sense to give him annotation $C$; in the pentagram equations above, this can be done simply by replacing the $1$ in $M_3$ by $C$.
 Computer algebra experiments (after saturating these pentagram equations against $y_0LM$) show that this gives a 7-fold $V_{ABCLM}$ in codimension 5 with $14\times35$ resolution and serial unprojection form.
-(See \cite{Dip}, \cite{Ma} for Magma code that computes this.) \end{rem}
+(The webpage \cite{Dip} has files to download and run in Magma \cite{Ma} to run this calculation and other experiments.) \end{rem}